rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-upgrade-framework-or-change-it.md

 As we wrote in [How to Upgrade Zend Legacy Project](/blog/how-to-upgrade-zend-legacy-project), it's cheaper to completely change from an ancient framework like Zend 1 to the latest Laravel/Symfony.
 But if your project uses Zend 3, sticking with it and upgrading is generally cheaper.

-Here, we'll share a few practical examples of how to evaluate these data so you can have a better idea of whether to upgrade or change.
+Here, we'll share a few practical examples of how to evaluate these data so you can better decide whether to upgrade or change.

 ### Usecase A

 * framework X is CakePHP 2
-* hiring pool is active with Symfony and Zend developers
+* The hiring pool is active with Symfony and Zend developers
 * Symfony has more downloads than Zend
 * your developers use Symfony or Laravel in their hobby projects

-Upgrading CakePHP 2 to the CakePHP 4 doesn't make sense, as you don't have any new CakePHP developers to hire from.
+Upgrading CakePHP 2 to the CakePHP 4 doesn't make sense, as you need to have new CakePHP developers to hire from.

 You can choose Symfony or Zend developers.
-To decide, we check the downloads stats.
+To decide, we check the download stats.
 Symfony has more downloads than Zend.
 Last but not least, we verify with the team.
 They'd prefer any of Symfony or Laravel.

 **Symfony is the best choice**

 ### Usecase B

-* hiring pool is active with Symfony and Laravel
+ the hiring pool is active with Symfony and Laravel
 * framework X is Symfony 5.0
 * Symfony and Laravel have quite similar downloads
 * your developers use rather Laravel in their hobby projects

-Symfony is a living framework, so we might stick with.
-Your hiring pool has Symfony developers, so we're good to grow.
-The latest Symfony version is 7, so we'd only have to upgarde 2 major version = doable.
+Symfony is a living framework we can stick with.
+Your hiring pool has Symfony developers, so we're suitable to grow.
+The latest Symfony version is 7, so we'd only have to upgrade 2 major versions = doable.
 Despite your developers prefer Laravel, we'd stick with Symfony.

 ### Usecase C